 Tips for making cheesy pumpkin tots

 - Do I have to use ground flax?
-Nope, you can use 1 tbsp ground chia seed instead.
+Nope, you can use 1 tablespoon ground chia seed instead.

 - My pumpkin mix is too wet, what can I do?
 Adding another tablespoon of potato starch should fix it.